odaridavid/ExoPlayerAndroidSample/README.md

 # ExoPlayerAndroidSample
-A basic implementation of exo player api
+A basic implementation of Exo Player Api with notification panel controller